 #18 Expensive Kids Toys – The same as with clothing, toys should be purchased at a minimum.
 Children’s interests can change rather quickly.

 #19 Branded Pharmaceutical Drugs – Because the truth is… they’re all the same.
+BUT – if you are using prescription drugs, then please always go by what your doctor recommends.

 #20 Designer Eyeglasses – Unless there’s a specific reason that you want to purchase an expensive pair of designer glasses… there is no real need to get it.
 You can find many affordable frames for less.
 What matters are the lenses!